easyCZ/SLIP-A-2015/report/roy.md

 My Contribution
 ---------------

 My contribution to this project was purely hardware based.
-Due to the fact that we decided on to make the project as low cost and accessible as possible, we had to design the circuit from the ground up without using any pre built circuit boards apart from the prospeckt to allow us to easily set up a bluetooth connection.
+Due to the fact that we decided on to make the project as low cost and accessible as possible, we had to design the circuit from the ground up without using any pre built circuit boards apart from the prospeckz to allow us to easily set up a bluetooth connection.
 As normal with analog circuits and very small signals the design process is relatively complicated leading for me to collaborate with Hayden Ball to share the workload throughout the design process.

 Part 1 - Building the ECG Circuit
 ---------------------------------